schwa/swiftlint-autodetect/README.markdown

 To show an ordered list of rules, and the number of violations per rule use the `count` subcommand.

-This subcommand also highlights rules that can be corrected (marked with a green asterisk) with `swiftlint --fix`
+This subcommand also highlights rules that can be corrected (marked with an asterisk) with `swiftlint --fix`

 ```sh
 $ swiftlint-autodetect count ~/Projects/Demos